ubeda/DIRACDocs/source/AdministratorGuide/Configuration/ConfigurationReference/Resources/Sites/index.rst

 - Institution acronym in uppercase, for example: CPPM
 - Country: country where the site is located, expressed in lowercase, for example fr

+The three strings are concatenated with "." to produce the name of the sites.

 +---------------------------------+-----------------------------------------------+-----------------------------------+
 | **Name**                        | **Description**                               | **Example**                       |
 +---------------------------------+-----------------------------------------------+-----------------------------------+